The sun was beginning to set when Irian Perch finally came into view.

 “What do you suggest?”
 Fynn asked.
 “You think we should talk to it?”

 “We could do that,” Aebaloth replied.
-“I can speak demonic.
+“I can speak the Yunai language.
 What should I ask it?”

 “We can also kill it,” Aethelwolfe repeated.